Holy Land Pilgrimage

 Pilgrim ONLINE Payment form

-* Once you click submit you will be contacted and sent an invoice to pay online securely with a credit card.
+* Once you click submit you will be contacted and sent an invoice to pay the registration fee online securely with a credit card.